Themezly/Documentation/pages/theme-settings/woocommerce-options.md

 </div>

-__Single product__ sub tab contains options that will let you control your single product layout and feel and it is split in to sub tabs.
+__Single product__ sub tab contains options that will help you control your single product layout and feel and it is split in to sub tabs.

 1. <a class="thz-lightbox mfp-image" href="../../docs-media/woo-product-tab-options.jpg" data-mfp-title="Creatus WordPress Theme Single product sub tab" data-modal-size="large"> Product </a>